hrliangmath/hrliangmath.github.io/_pages/arts.md

   <figcaption>Mini model of the industrial heritage site</figcaption>
 </figure>

-Zollverein, visited during a conference at Universität Duisburg-Essen in Sep 2024
+Zollverein, visited during a conference at Universität Duisburg-Essen in Sep 2024; photo by Benchao Su

 <br>